jmrecodes/404-finder/DEPLOYMENT.md

-# Deployment Guide for 404 Finder Chrome Extension
+# Deployment Guide for 404 Finder: Auto-Search Redirector Chrome Extension

 ## Overview

-This document provides a step-by-step guide to deploying the 404 Finder Chrome Extension to the Chrome Web Store.
+This document provides a step-by-step guide to deploying the 404 Finder: Auto-Search Redirector Chrome Extension to the Chrome Web Store.
 This guide covers everything from preparation to submission and post-launch monitoring.

 ## Preparation